Join me on safari in Zambia

 On safari at Musekese Camp in Kafue National Park ZambiaMusekese Camp in Kafue National Park ZambiaMusekese Camp in Kafue National Park ZambiaWild dog in Kafue National Park ZambiaLeopard in Kafue National Park Zambia

-Lower Zambezi National Park (6 Days at Chula & Kutali Camps)
+Lower Zambezi National Park (3 nights at Chula & 3 nights at Kutali Camp)

-From Kafue, we travel to the Lower Zambezi, where the wilderness unfolds in a completely different way.
+From Kafue, we travel to Lower Zambezi National Park, where the wilderness unfolds in a completely different way.
 Here you have access to one of the most beautiful regions in Africa, with an unparalleled diversity of activities at your fingertips.
-Having the opportunity to go on game drives, canoe safaris, walking safaris, night drives as well as boat safaris is something that is hard to come by in other places.
+Having the opportunity to go on game drives, canoe safaris, walking safaris, night drives as well as boat safaris is something that is hard to come by in any other place.

 We will stay 3 nights at Chula and 3 nights at Kutali, both camps located in the heart of the park along the Zambezi river and operated by Classic Zambia.
 Canoeing through the channels, we observe hippos, crocodiles, and an incredible variety of birdlife.
 Walking safaris bring us up close to the bush and let us appreciate the small things and subtle smells and changes in the bush, while evening game drives reveal the nocturnal secrets of this rich ecosystem.

 Chances to see wild dogs and leopards are incredibly high here, while elephants, crocodiles and hippos are abundant.
-On Jeki plains we will not only witness the sun set behind the Zambian escarpment, but also buffaloes and water buck gather for safety at night.
-On our night drives we can see porcupine and even some of the most elusive of all species might make an appearance – like a pangolin.
+On Jeki plains we will not only witness the sun set behind the Zambian escarpment, but also buffaloes and water buck gather in large herds.
+On our night drives we can see porcupine or civet and even some of the most elusive of all species might make an appearance – like a pangolin (high on my personal wish list!).

 Both camps offer a truly authentic safari experience, with tented rooms and open-air bathrooms with bucket showers.
 The camps are unfenced and you’ll have visitors every day – from nosy impalas to massive elephants passing by at lunch.
 All while watching the Zambezi river float by and listening to the sounds of the bush.
 You will feel like time stands still in the most magical of ways.